MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 Many functions can execute in parallel.
 On distributed platforms, such as Hadoop processing frameworks (Spark and MapReduce), such functions can distribute workload execution to all available cores and nodes.
 This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.

-## List of compute contexts
+## revoscalepy: List of compute contexts

 The revoscalepy library only supports the local compute context, and remote context through RxSpark, and RxInSqlServer.
 It does not support remote execution on Hadoop MapReduce in this release.
 On a Spark cluster, revoscalepy can execute locally or remote.
 Recall that spark must be 2.0-2.4 over Hadoop Distributed File System (HDFS).

+## RevoScaleR: List of compute contexts

-The RevoScaleR library supports a broader range compute contexts in the following table.
+The RevoScaleR library supports the compute contexts in the following table.

 Context name | Alternative name | Allowed data sources |
 -----------|--------------------|-----------------------|